Maite Orsini: Acting career

 Besides Calle7, she was also a contestant on Circo de estrellas (as a replacement for Alejandra Fosalba), but then decided to leave for personal problems.
 On June 5, 2010, she and Francisco Rodriguez won the third season of Calle 7, and walked away with a monetary prize of six million Chilean pesos for both contestants.

 She also collaborated with other members of Calle7 in producing the show's first CD album in which she starred in two of the song tracks; one called "Me vuelvo loca"and the other "No lo puedo evitar".

 In 2010, Maite competed for "Queen of the Bicentennial in Colina" but remained first runner up after being defeated by Pamela Diaz.

 In October 2010 it was announced that Maite and Francisco "Chapu" Puelles would travel to the United States of America, as part of a special report for the program "Buenos días a todos".

 She left Calle 7 in November 2010, because she wanted to dedicate more time to school.
 In 2011, Orsini will star in a TVN series called El Laberindo de Alicia, playing the character of Dolores.

 Personal life

-Her parents are Ricardo Orsini and Maite Pascal, they are separated.
+She is the daughter of producer Ricardo Orsini Roccatagliata and actress Maite Pascal Barayón who are divorced.
+Through her father, she is a second cousin of actress and yoga instructor Antonella Orsini and through her mother, she is a second cousin of actors Pedro Pascal and Lux Pascal.